Garuda Purana: Cosmology

-Worship of Vishnu, Lakshmi, Shiva, Surya, Ganesha, Durga and others
+Deity worship

-The text describes Vishnu, Vaishnava festivals and Puja (worship), and offers Mahatmya—a pilgrimage tour guide to Vishnu-related sacred places.
-However, the Garuda Purana also includes significant sections with reverence for Shaiva, Shakti and Smarta traditions, including the Panchayatana puja of Vishnu, Shiva, Durga, Surya (Sun) and Ganesha.
+The text describes Vishnu, Vaishnava festivals and puja (worship), and offers mahatmya (a pilgrimage tour guide) to Vishnu-related sacred places.
+However, the Garuda Purana also includes significant sections with reverence for Shaiva, Shakti, and Smarta traditions, including the Panchayatana puja of Vishnu, Shiva, Durga, Surya (Sun), and Ganesha.

 Features of a temple

 The Garuda Purana includes chapters on the architecture and design of a temple.
+It describes recommended layouts and dimensional ratios for design and construction.

-It recommends that a plot of ground should be divided into 64 squares, with the four innermost squares forming the Chatuskon (adytum).
+In the first design, it recommends that a plot of ground should be divided into a grid of 8×8 (64) squares, with the four innermost squares forming the chatuskon (adytum).
 The core of the temple, states the text, should be reachable through 12 entrances, and the walls of the temple raised touching the 48 of the squares.
 The height of the temple plinth should be based on the length of the platform, the vault in the inner sanctum should be co-extensive with adytum's length with the indents therein set at a third and a fifth ratio of the inner vault's chord.
-The arc should be half the height of pinnacle, and the text describes various ratios of the temple's exterior to the adytum, those within adytum and then that of the floor plan to the Vimana (spire).
+The arc should be half the height of pinnacle, and the text describes various ratios of the temple's exterior to the adytum, those within adytum and then that of the floor plan to the vimana (spire).

-The second design details presented in the Garuda Purana is for a 16 square grid, with four inner squares (pada) for the adytum.
+The second design details a 16 square grid, with four inner squares (pada) for the adytum.
 The text thereafter presents the various ratios for the temple design.
 The dimensions of the carvings and images on the walls, edifices, pillars and the murti are recommended by the text to be certain harmonic proportions of the layout (length of a pada), the adytum and the spire.

-Temples, asserts the text, exist in many thematic forms.
-These include the Bairaja (rectangle themed), Puspakaksa (quadrilateral themed), Kailasha (circular themed), Malikahvaya (segments of sphere themed) and the Tripistapam (octagon themed).
-These five themes, claims Garuda Purana, have created 45 different styles of temples, from the Meru style to Shrivatsa style.
+The text asserts that temples exist in many thematic forms.
+These include the bairaja (rectangle themed), puspakaksa (quadrilateral themed), kailasha (circular themed), malikahvaya (segments of sphere themed), and tripistapam (octagon themed).
+The text claims these five themes create 45 different styles of temples, from the Meru style to Shrivatsa style.
 Each thematic form of temple architecture permits nine styles of temples, and the Purana lists all 45 styles.
-The inner edifice of a temple is best in five shapes, in these various styles of temples, and the edifice can be triangle, lotus-shaped, crescent, rectangular and octagonal, asserts the text.
+It also states that within these various temple styles, the inner edifice is best in five shapes: triangle, lotus-shaped, crescent, rectangular, and octagonal.
 The text thereafter describes the design guidelines for the Mandapa and the Garbha Griha.

-The temple design, states Jonathan Parry, follows the homology at the foundation of Hindu thought, that the cosmos and body are harmonious correspondence of each other, the temple is a model and reminder of this cosmic homology.
+The temple design, states Jonathan Parry, follows the homology at the foundation of Hindu thought, that the cosmos and body are harmonious correspondence of each other; the temple is a model and reminder of this cosmic homology.